 - Made famous by The Twilight Zone (former Trope Namer), though, ironically, it's the episodes that avert this trope that tend to be remembered best (such as "Time Enough At Last" which is a Cruel Twist Ending).

-- Completely and utterly averted in one of its most famous stories: "It's a Good Life", about a boy named Anthony with godlike powers.
+- Averted in one of its most famous stories: "It's a Good Life", about a boy named Anthony with godlike powers.
 Arguably not as much, however, in "It's Still a Good Life", the sequel to the story in the 2002 series.
 Anthony has grown up and has a daughter named Audrey.
 She also has powers, but she can also bring things back from "the cornfield."
 The remaining townspeople (including Anthony's mother) try to turn her against her father, but it backfires and she banishes them all from existence.
 Anthony winds up saddened by this development, so she brings everything back.
 The two plan a trip to New York City, as Anthony states Audrey did a "real good thing" - acknowledging he is less powerful than she is and had better think happy thoughts himself.
 The closing narration reveals that there was no moral.
 "Just an update from Peaksville, Ohio."

 - In "Escape Clause", a man granted immortality in a Faustian Bargain, having accidentally killed his wife, casts it as a premeditated murder to see what the electric chair will do to him; his lawyer gets him a life sentence instead, and he calls on the Devil to collect rather than face centuries in prison.